-Annual cash bonus awards are short term incentives determined in the discretion of the Board with reference to operating, corporate, HSE and individual performance targets.
+Annual cash bonus awards are short term incentives determined in the discretion of the Board with reference to operating, corporate, ESG (environmental, social and governance) and individual performance targets.

 Cash bonuses are set as a percentage of base salary and while consideration may be given to practices within a peer or comparator group in setting these percentages, the peer or comparator group data is used as a reference point only by the Compensation Committee.